 We report results from two computational experiments modeling infant relation learning.
-In experiment 1, we train smallscale deep neural networks from scratch, as a proxy for acquiring explicit representations for relations outside the lab.
-In experiment 2, we probe large-scale, pretrained computer vision models as a proxy for using prior knowledge to quickly construct a category representation during familiarization trials.
+In experiment 1, we train smallscale deep neural networks from scratch, as a proxy for acquiring more explicit representations for relations outside the lab.
+In experiment 2, we probe large-scale, pretrained computer vision models as a proxy for using features acquired for other purposes to quickly construct a category representation during familiarization trials.
 As both experiments are consistent with the key developmental findings surveyed, we view this as evidence that a range of different neural network models can account for these findings, regardless of whether infants acquire their knowledge of relations before or during the lab session.